worthless443/patxio_dwmstatus/README.md

 Uncomment to use them.

 ## Features
- - Displays date, uptime, battery percentage
+ - Displays date, uptime, battery percentage, charging info
- - Displays a single cpu's frequency and temperature
- - Displays network connections
-   - only if connected to access point, not internet access
+ - Displays the most recent process launched from the terminal